 Grass buffer strips in the fenced riparian zone can be very effective at filtering contaminants in paddock run-off.
 However, planted riparian margins can also have other benefits such as:

 - Cooling the water to provide better habitat for aquatic species;

 - Providing corridors linking habitat for native species;

 - Making stock management easier; and

 For help planning what to plant where, contact one of our land management advisors or check out our 'Clean Streams - guide to riparian management' and 'Northland natives guide' publications in our resource library and the DairyNZ riparian planting guide at www.dairynz.co.nz/environment/waterways

 In the absence of stock grazing there is the potential for weeds to get established within the fenced riparian margin, especially if there's very little ground cover.
 A regular weed control programme is recommended, which council staff can provide advice on.

-Check out our weed control information under pest plants.
+Check out our weed control information in the Pest Control Hub.

 Pest animal control

 Undisturbed riparian areas can also become havens for pest animals, such as stoats, weasels, rats, wild cats and hedgehogs.
 These can be trapped or poisoned.
 Joining or establishing a Landcare group in your area can provide useful support for managing pests.